 “A 31-year sentence (so far), for a 14-year-old, is infinitely inconsistent with comparable sentences.
 It’s more than double the penalty received by most of NSW adult murderers.

 “Adult men get half this for killing the wives they’ve pledged to love, cherish and protect.
 How does that compare to a 14-year-old street kid from a dysfunctional family and under pressure from older boys getting a life sentence?

 “Given Bronson’s remorse, rehabilitation and time served, I believe it’s just and fair that Bronson be released.”

 Cancer and not letting anyone down

 Although he has already served the equivalent of two murder sentences, the only circumstance that would permit Bronson’s release into the community would be if he were dying or incapacitated to the point that he could not commit a crime.
-This month, he received news from doctors that he has cancer and is awaiting his transfer to Sydney for surgery.

 In a final phone call, Blessington reminds me that Australia is the only country that allows life sentences to be imposed on juveniles.
 Even the US Supreme Court ruled, in 2012, that mandatory life sentences without parole violated the Eighth Amendment.
 In 2014, the United Nations found that the sentences on Blessington and Elliott were in breach of Australia’s human rights obligations and asked that the situation be reviewed.
 The NSW government rejected this request.